GaloisInc/mctrace/release/README.md

 Using MCTrace in this demonstration
 -----------------------------------

-For an introduction to running the `mctrace` tool, see `MCTRACE.md` included in the Docker image.
+The `mctrace` tool is in the shell `PATH` when running within Docker, so no special steps are needed to be able to invoke the executable.

-For example, the `read-write-syscall-PPC.4.inst` binary in this distribution is the instrumented version of the PowerPC binary `read-write-syscall-PPC` and was instrumented with the following `mctrace`
+For instructions on how to run the `mctrace` tool with the appropriate command-line arguments, see `MCTRACE.md` included in the Docker image.

-command:
+As an example, the `read-write-syscall-PPC.4.inst` binary in this distribution is the instrumented version of the PowerPC binary `read-write-syscall-PPC` and was instrumented with the following `mctrace` command:

 ```
 mctrace instrument --binary=/mctrace-test/examples/full/read-write-syscall-PPC \